JetBrains/jetbrains_guide/src/pages/tips/navbar-activate/index.md

   poster: './poster_long.png'
   url: 'https://www.youtube.com/watch?v=uD1s8eF6lvU'
 leadin: |
+  *The no-distraction way to work with your files.*

   Minimal UI means no project tool window or Navigation Bar.
 But how do you then move around files?